christopherhurt/Pioned/README.md

 **Parker**

 **Jack**:
+- [ ] NPC game objects
+    - [ ] Send pet movements to server
+    - [ ] Use BFS to get to spot next to player
 - [ ] Display chat messages above player who sent it (if visible)
 - [ ] Chat log (enter reveals previous messages, up to some limit)